-To help members more easily identify unexpected changes in their physiological metrics, WHOOP is introducing the Health Monitor.
+To help members more easily identify unexpected changes in their physiological metrics, WHOOP introduced the Health Monitor.
 The Health Monitor allows WHOOP members to quickly scan several vitals to see which metrics are within or outside of their typical range.

 The Health Monitor displays your live heart rate along with key health metrics from the previous night’s sleep.
 WHOOP 4.0 tracks blood oxygen levels (SpO2) and skin temperature in addition to respiratory rate, resting heart rate, and heart rate variability.
 The monitor indicates whether each of these health stats are within your personal normal range.

 If a metric is marked with a green check, the reading is within or near the typical range.
 If a metric is accompanied by an orange or red exclamation point, it’s outside of the typical range and you may want to keep an eye on the metric over the next few days.

 Looking to share this information with a healthcare professional, coach or trainer, or wellness specialist?
 Download the Health Report, a PDF of your physiological data over the last 30 or 180 days.
 The Health Report makes it easier for members to view trends and share the physiological data that powers WHOOP metrics like strain and recovery.

 When you first open the app, provided there is sufficient data to create a baseline, a Health Monitor bar is displayed on the overview screen indicating if any of your metrics are outside of the normal range.
 Clicking on the bar brings you to the Health Monitor.